kevinwatson/docker-for-developers-cookbook/080-chapter-08.md

 Note: As an alternative to the docker-compose.yml file above, you can run the following docker commands:

 ```
-docker build -t gnome-sodoku . && docker run -p "0.0.0.0:5900:5900" gnome-sodoku
+docker build -t gnome-sudoku . && docker run -p "0.0.0.0:5900:5900" gnome-sudoku
 ```

 Fifth, run `docker-compose up` to build and run the container.

 Lastly, using your VNC client, connect to `localhost`.
 The client should default to port `5900` which is defined in the `docker-compose.yml` file above.
-After a few seconds you should see a window with the GNOME Sodoku running in the Docker environment.
+After a few seconds you should see a window with the GNOME Sudoku running in the Docker environment.
 Game play and controls can be found here: https://wiki.gnome.org/Apps/Sudoku

 ## Resources